jaydipnemade/Jaydip_Nemade-Frontend_Developer/README.md

-spacex.php is for xampp paset it in htdocs folder
+spacex.php is for xampp paste it in htdocs folder

 # Getting Started with Create React App